 The Remuneration Committee is responsible for remuneration strategy and policy, remuneration arrangements and outcomes, and the performance management framework.
-During the year it also focused on more formal processes for ensuring that risk-related behaviours and outcomes are reflected in variable remuneration outcomes together with the Group's implementation of the recommendations of the Sedgwick in practice
+During the year it also focused on more formal processes for ensuring that risk-related behaviours and outcomes are reflected in variable remuneration outcomes together with the Group's implementation of the recommendations of the Sedgwick Report on Payments in Retail Banking.